Buying a NYC brownstone? Here are 10 things to consider

 1) Upkeep is your responsibility as an owner

 Unlike with a co-op or condo, if anything goes wrong with the property, it’s your responsibility to hire a professional—no more calling your building’s super to say, “I’ve got a problem.”
-That goes for dealing with rodents, leaky faucets, and trash removal.
+That goes for dealing with rodents, clogged drains, and trash removal.

-“Buyers for sure think about shoveling snow and tending the garden but not getting service contracts to keep mechanical equipment in working order,” Barton Barrett says, who owns a townhouse in the Cobble Hill Historic District.
-“It’s the ongoing but infrequent responsibilities, such as neglecting to check the boiler before turning on your radiators, that can create the most havoc," she says.
+“Buyers for sure think about shoveling snow and tending the garden but not getting service contracts to keep mechanical equipment in working order,” Barton Barrett says.
+Having owned a townhouse in the Cobble Hill Historic District for over 15 years, she says, “it’s the ongoing but infrequent responsibilities, such as neglecting a persistent but seemingly minor leak, that can create the most havoc."

 Anosike has to remind brownstone buyers to pay their water bills, which you don’t have to do in a co-op or condo.
 “I’ve had clients call me two months after closing wondering why their water has been shut off,” he says.